Runtime environment configuration in a cloud environment

 4Click Create.

-Installing in Microsoft Azure
+Installing on Microsoft Azure

 The Secure Agent installer can configure a runtime environment on Microsoft Azure.
 Note that running data integration tasks on Azure incurs costs based on the workload and the VM size.

-Note: You need a Microsoft Azure subscription with permissions that allow you to deploy resources.
+Before you proceed, ensure that you have a Microsoft Azure subscription with permissions that allow you to deploy resources.
 If admin consent is enabled at your organization, reach out to the Azure administrator for app consent approvals.
 For more information about admin consent requests, see the Microsoft documentation.

-4. 4Select Microsoft Azure.
+4Select Microsoft Azure.

-6. 6Select the Microsoft account to use.
+6Select the Microsoft account to use.

-7. 7Enter the following properties:
+7Enter the following properties:

 Description